Quantum pseudo-telepathy: Pseudo-telepathic strategies

-Observables for these components can be written as products of the Pauli spin matrices:
+Observables for these components can be written as products of the Pauli matrices:

 Products of these Pauli spin operators can be used to fill the 3×3 table such that each row and each column contains a mutually commuting set of observables with eigenvalues +1 and −1, and with the product of the observables in each row being the identity operator, and the product of observables in each column equating to minus the identity operator.
 This is a so-called Mermin–Peres magic square.
 It is shown in below table.

 Effectively, while it is not possible to construct a 3×3 table with entries +1 and −1 such that the product of the elements in each row equals +1 and the product of elements in each column equals −1, it is possible to do so with the richer algebraic structure based on spin matrices.

 The play proceeds by having each player make one measurement on their part of the entangled state per round of play.
 Each of Alice's measurements will give her the values for a row, and each of Bob's measurements will give him the values for a column.
 It is possible to do that because all observables in a given row or column commute, so there exists a basis in which they can be measured simultaneously.
 For Alice's first row she needs to measure both her particles in the $Z$ basis, for the second row she needs to measure them in the $X$ basis, and for the third row she needs to measure them in an entangled basis.
 For Bob's first column he needs to measure his first particle in the $X$ basis and the second in the $Z$ basis, for second column he needs to measure his first particle in the $Z$ basis and the second in the $X$ basis, and for his third column he needs to measure both his particles in a different entangled basis, the Bell basis.
 As long as the table above is used, the measurement results are guaranteed to always multiply out to +1 for Alice along her row, and −1 for Bob down his column.
 Of course, each completely new round requires a new entangled state, as different rows and columns are not compatible with each other.